m-ardat/EDA_Abalon_-_dev_tools/README.md

 ### Author
 - Maxim Ardat - [GitHub](https://github.com/m-ardat), [Telegram](https://t.me/m_ardat)

+### About the project
+The work was carried out within the framework of the [course](https://stepik.org/course/177213/info)
 ### License
 This project is licensed under the MIT license.
 For more information, see the [LICENSE](/LICENSE) file.